bbguitar/bbguitar.github.com/source/_posts/2012-05-17-ios-game-development-toolchains.markdown

 Whilst I love the idea of TDD, BDD and lots of unit tests, like many people, I've found Testing to be extremely difficult in iOS.
 For games its much harder.
 I may build discrete unit tests for any AI and logic inside classes but only if the mocks are not too brittle.

-I will build with retina in mind.

-I will use git as my code management tool and possibly push up to github as time goes on.
+I tend to use git as my code management tool and I'll probably push up to github as time goes on.

-I'm not going to get into code coverage and the like first time round.
+I'm not going to get into code coverage and the like for my first iOS game.

 ## IDE

-Not much choice here xcode is the defacto and I'll swap between vim and xcode as needed.
+Not much choice here xcode is the _de facto_ and I'll swap between vim and xcode as needed.
 I could use eclipse and spend a few hours plugging in all the build stuff but I'd still need to swap back into xcode for code signing and the other things that are easy to do like archiving, building and analysis.
-__Note to apple, could we have editor plugins to xcode so I could use vim or emacs bindings without lot of hassle?__
+_Note to apple, could we have editor plugins to xcode so I could use vim or emacs bindings without lot of hassle?_

 ## Frameworks